bagbag/nstdl/README.md

 ## Core Philosophy

-- **Declarative Abstractions:** Provides high-level, declarative options for complex tasks like disk partitioning (`disko`), secret management (`ragenix`/`age`), user management, and database administration.
+- **Declarative Abstractions:** Provides high-level, declarative options for complex tasks like disk partitioning (`disko`), networking, firewalling, secret management (`ragenix`/`age`), user management, and database administration.
 This reduces boilerplate and enforces consistency.
 - **Opinionated Defaults:** Implements sane defaults for security, maintenance, and system configuration, allowing you to get a well-configured system up and running quickly.
-- **Production-Ready:** Includes modules for common infrastructure needs, such as managed databases (PostgreSQL, MariaDB) and robust, scheduled backups (PostgreSQL, Proxmox Backup Server).
+- **Production-Ready:** Includes modules for common infrastructure needs, such as managed databases (PostgreSQL, MariaDB), robust, scheduled backups (PostgreSQL, Proxmox Backup Server), and seamless deployment tooling (`deploy-rs`).
 - **Modular & Composable:** Built with flakes and Snowfall Lib, it's designed to be a clean, composable layer in your existing NixOS configurations.

 ---